dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 }
 ```

-In this example, changes to the three `ICommand` properties and the `Persons` property do not result in `PropertyChanged` events being fired.
+In this example, changes to the three `ICommand` properties and the `Persons` property do not result in `PropertyChanged` events being raised.
 These properties are all set when the class is first created and do not change.

 The following example shows the XAML that consumes the `PersonCollectionViewModel`: